From Prototype to Production: Architectural Lessons from Designing ATL-Trust

 What happens when the validator fails to respond?
 If the validator goes down, the entire AI application halts.
 Designing robust fallback mechanisms, such as safe-mode caching and circuit breakers, proved vital to maintaining uptime.

-- Incident Response: Automated alerts for unusual validation block-rates.
+- Incident Response: Automated alerts design for unusual validation block-rates.

 - Stakeholder Communication: Keeping legal and engineering teams aligned on false-positive rates.